juskek/learning/Programming/CrossPlatform/DartFlutter/Flutter.md

 #### 1.1.3.3.
 Redux
 #### 1.1.3.4.
 Rx
 #### 1.1.3.5.
 Hooks

+### Focus System

+#### Overview
+- Directs keyboard input
+- Terminology:
+  -
+  - Primary focus
+    - Farthest node away from root of tree that has focus
+    - Key events propagate from primary focus node to ancestors
+  - Focus chain
+    - Ordered list of nodes along branch from primary focus node to root
+  - Focus Traversal
+    - Moving focus from one node to another predictably
+    - E.g., pressing tab on keyboard

+#### Elements
+##### Focus Tree
+- Sparsely mirrors widget tree
+- Contains focus nodes
+##### Focus Node
+- Represents widget that can receive focus
+- Has focus: part of the focus chain
+  - Handles key events only when it has focus
+##### Focus Scope
+- Focus node which contains a group of focus nodes
+- Limits focus to its nodes
+- Contains info about which nodes were previously focused in its subtree

+##### Focus
+- Widget that owns and manages a focus node
+-
 # 2. State, Widgets and Elements
 ## 2.1.
 State Definition
 - Info within a widget which is read for building